teamtreedyn/Binoculars/README.md

 1. Clone/download the repository.
 2. Make sure all References are set correctly.
 3. Follow this [link](https://developers.google.com/sheets/api/quickstart/dotnet) to enable Google API and generate credentials.json file.
 4. Download credentials.json into the root of your project repo.
+(While testing, we failed collecting the file using IE. Try using Chrome if you experience a similar issue).
 5. Create a new Google Sheets document; **Share** it (top-right corner) so that **everyone with the link** can **edit** the document.
 6. Make note of the Sheet name and the Worksheet name:
 <img src="https://github.com/teamtreedyn/Binoculars/blob/master/Images/walkthrough_1.png" alt="wlk_1" height="250"/>

 7. In Data.cs replace String spreadsheetId and String spreadsheetTab with the values from your own Google Sheet.
+(Line 128)
 8. Compile, run Dynamo, run a Graph.
 You should see a new entry appear in your Google Sheet.
 9. Tap yourself on the shoulder.

+### Disclaimer ###

+Creating and distributing credentials.json file will expose the Google account associated with it in some ways.
+Please, investigate the concept before commiting further.
+Using a neutral Google account might be the best option if you don't understand the repercussions of using Google API fully.

 ### Why ###